Syntormon: Etymology

 Front view of the head of S. pallipes.
 The small thumb-shaped projection of the second segment of the antennae, after which the genus is named, is visible.

-The name Syntormon is derived from the Ancient Greek word συντορμόω (syntormóō, "I connect by inserted pins"); it refers to the second segment of the antennae which has a small thumb-shaped projection going into the inner side of the third segment, appearing as if it were a pin inserted into a socket.
+The name Syntormon is derived from the Ancient Greek word συντορμόω (syntormóō, "I connect by inserted pins"); it refers to the second segment of the antennae, the pedicel, which has a small thumb-shaped projection going into the inner side of the postpedicel (the first unit of the third segment, the flagellum), appearing as if it were a pin inserted into a socket.

 Species

-The following species are included in the genus: (Note: Masculine name endings are used in this list following Grichanov (2013), who argued that Syntormon has masculine gender because Loew originally treated it as masculine.
+The following species are included in the genus: (Note: Masculine name endings are used in this list following Grichanov (2013, 2026), who argued that Syntormon has masculine gender because Loew originally treated it as masculine.
 Alternatively, the genus has been argued to have neuter gender, based on the name ending in "-on".
 This would mean the species names would instead have neuter endings, e.g. "tarsatum" instead of "tarsatus".
 This does not apply to species names using nouns in apposition, such as aotearoa and macula, which retain the original spelling regardless of gender.
 A case on the subject of the gender of Syntormon has been submitted to the International Commission on Zoological Nomenclature.)